 We periodically provide guidance to investors with respect to certain financial information for future periods.
 Securities analysts also periodically publish their own projections with respect to our future operating results.
 As discussed above under "Fluctuations in Operating Results and Cash Flows - Our Operating Results and Cash Flows Have Varied and May Vary Significantly as a Result of Factors That We Cannot Control," our operating results and cash flows vary significantly and are difficult to accurately predict.
 Volatility in customer forecasts and fluctuations in global consumer demand make it particularly difficult to predict future results.
+Further, the preparation of our financial statements in accordance with U.S. GAAP requires us to make estimates and assumptions about such things as revenue, costs and expenses, which may turn out to be incorrect or change.
 To the extent we fail to meet or exceed our own guidance or the analyst projections for any reason, the trading prices of our securities may be adversely impacted.
 Moreover, even if we do meet or exceed that guidance or those projections, if analysts and investors do not react favorably, or if analysts were to discontinue providing coverage of our company, the trading prices of our securities may be adversely impacted.